ThomasYeoLab/CBIG/utilities/matlab/predictive_models/KernelRidgeRegression/README.md

 ```
 For the specification of other parameters, please refer to the cross-validation section.

+### Saved results

+When `CBIG_KRR_workflow.m` is run, a folder named `results` will be generated in the path specified in `outdir`.
+The `results` folder should contain 5 sub-folders:

+   - `y`
+     This folder contains the original y values and the y values after the covariates have been regressed for each fold.

+   - `FSM_innerloop`
+     This folder contains the kernels for training subjects only.
+It should be a #training subjects x #training subjects matrix.
+The kernels are saved in a separate folder for each fold.

+   - `FSM_test`
+     This folder contains the kernels for all subjects.
+It should be a #subjects x #subjects matrix.
+The kernels are saved in a separate folder for each fold.

+   - `innerloop_cv`
+     This folder contains the accuracy, loss and predicted y value for each lambda value for the innerloop.
+The results are saved in a separate mat file for each fold.

+   - `test_cv`
+     This folder contains the accuracy, loss and predicted y value for each lambda value for the outerloop.
+The results are saved in a separate mat file for each fold.

+The final accuracies for the test folds are saved in `outdir/results` under `final_result_<outstem>.mat` with the following fields:

+   - `optimal_acc`
+     Test accuracy for each fold (given in correlation).

+   - `optimal_kernel`
+     A #outerfolds x #behaviors struct containing the kernel type selected for each test fold.

+   - `optimal_lambda`
+     A #outerfolds x #behaviors matrix containing lambda selected for each test fold.

+   - `optimal_threshold`
+     TA #outerfolds x #behaviors matrix containing the threshold selected for each test fold.

+   - `y_predict_concat`
+     A #subjects x #behaviors matrix of predicted target values.

+   - `optimal_stats`
+     A cell array storing the accuracies of each possible accuracy metric (eg. corr, MAE, etc).
+Each cell array is #outerfolds x #behaviors.

 ## Example usage

 We provided a fake example to show how to use this workflow (for the K-fold cross-validation stream).
 See the readme file: `$CBIG_CODE_DIR/stable_projects/preprocessing/Li2019_GSR/examples/README.md`.